-Mayor Moe is currently employed with the State of Maryland.
+Mayor Moe retired from the State of Maryland on January 1, 2018 with 31 ½ years of service.
 Mayor Moe served in the Maryland Transit Administration Police Force from 2003 to 2007 as a Special Assistant to the Police Chief and as Maryland’s Assistant Secretary of State from 1999 until 2003.
 Mayor Moe has also been appointed to serve on the Governor's Emergency Management Advisory Council/State Emergency Response Commission and the State of Maryland Interoperability Governance Committee.
 After serving for ten years on the Maryland Municipal League's Board of Directors, Mayor Moe was elected MML President in 2009.

 Mayor Moe has lived in Prince George's County, Maryland since 1959.
 Educated in the Prince George's County school system, he graduated from Laurel Senior High School in 1977.
 Having lived in the City of Laurel for over twenty-five years, Mayor Moe began his public service to the community when he joined the Laurel Volunteer Fire Department in April 1976.
 Mayor Moe's involvement continued with the City when then Mayor Robert J. DiPietro appointed him to serve on the City of Laurel's July 4th Committee.
 He was instrumental in starting the first Winter Holiday Celebration Parade, which has continued to this day.
 Since that appointment, he has attended and actively participated and chaired many public service oriented committees in and around the City of Laurel.